bigmoby/ialarmxr-custom-component/README.md

 ![Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Temporary custom component implementation for iAlarmXR alarm

-## About

-This is a temporary custom component implementation for iAlarmXR alarm.
-A core integration PR (https://github.com/home-assistant/core/pull/67817) is already in a review status.
+A simple custom component implementation for a meianlike alarm.

-ATTENTION: this project will be dismissed after the Home Assistant core integration approval process!

 ## How-to install

-1. Please copy all files from this project to your Home Assistant custom_component folder, something like `/root/config/custom_components/ialarm_xr`;
+1. Please copy all files from this project to your Home Assistant custom_component folder, something like `/root/config/custom_components/meianlike`;
 2. Restart Home Assistant
-3. Add in your Home Assistant configuration.yaml the ialarmxr configuration `ialarm_xr:`
+3. Add in your Home Assistant configuration.yaml the meianlike configuration `meianlike:`
 4. Restart again Home Assistant
-5. In Integration menu add the new integration ialarm_xr and configure it
+5. In Integration menu add the new integration meianlike and configure it
 6. ...that's it

 ## Contributing